amura11/ha-rest-file-command/README.md

 # REST File Command

-A Home Assistant custom integration to upload files to a REST API endpoint using `multipart/form-data`.
+A Home Assistant custom integration to upload files to a RESTful API endpoint.
 This integration is a clone of [RESTful Command](https://github.com/home-assistant/core/tree/dev/homeassistant/components/rest_command) with minor modificaitons.

 ## Features